 Our discretionary annual bonus is paid in cash in an amount reviewed and approved by the compensation committee and the board and traditionally has been paid in a single installment in the first quarter following the completion of a given fiscal year once the annual audit report is issued.
 Pursuant to current employment agreements, each named executive officer is eligible for a discretionary annual bonus up to an amount equal to a specified percentage of such executive's salary.
 However, the compensation committee and the board may increase the discretionary annual bonus paid to our executive officers using their judgment based on the company exceeding certain financial goals ("stretch bonus").
 The NCM LLC compensation committee and board have targeted discretionary bonus amounts to be paid in 2007 for performance during 2006 at 50-100% of base salary for each of our named executive officers, with an additional "stretch bonus" amount of up to 50% of the amount awarded for performance.
-The actual amount of discretionary bonus, which varies by individual, is determined following a review of each executive's individual performance and contribution to our strategic and financial goals.
-The compensation committee determined the discretionary bonuses for 2006 for the named executive officers on February 7, 2007.
-See Summary Compensation Table for those amounts.
+The actual amount of discretionary bonus, which varies by individual, will be determined following a review of each executive's individual performance and contribution to our strategic and financial goals, which will be conducted during the first quarter of 2007.
+The board has not fixed a minimum or maximum payout for any officers' annual discretionary bonus.